 The Africa Health Research Institute’s vision is optimal health and well-being of under-resourced populations.

-The Africa Health Research Institute (AHRI) is a multidisciplinary, independent research institute based across two sites in the province of KwaZulu-Natal, South Africa.
+The Africa Health Research Institute (AHRI) is an independent, transdisciplinary scientific research institute based across two campuses in the province of KwaZulu-Natal (KZN) in South Africa.

-The iconic Africa Centre Building hosts scientists, data clerks, statisticians, and fieldworkers – amongst others.
-AHRI’s population research platform incorporates a rural area of about 845 km2 and a population of 150 000 in northern KZN.
+AHRI’s Somkhele campus hosts a population research and intervention platform which incorporates a rural area of about 845 km2 and a population of 150 000 in northern KZN.
 Our focus is on epidemiology, clinical research and population level intervention research; primarily on prevention, diagnosis and treatment of HIV and TB and related diseases.
 AHRI’s extensive longitudinal database integrates data collected from our population, clinical and laboratory research.

 Read more about our data repository.

-The K-RITH Tower building incorporates state-of-the-art facilities including over 600m2 of biosafety level 3 (BSL-3) laboratory space, and a bioengineering laboratory and microfluidic chip-making foundry set-up to develop and explore the potential of microfluidic devices for research and diagnosis.
-We are fully equipped for diagnostic and exploratory testing services including immunology, proteomics, microbiology and virology, and animal research.
+AHRI’s Durban campus is based at UKZN’s Nelson R. Mandela School of Medicine.
+It incorporates state-of-the-art facilities including over 600m2 of biosafety level 3 (BSL-3) laboratory space.
+AHRI is fully equipped for diagnostic and exploratory testing services including immunology, proteomics, microbiology and virology, and animal research.
 We have a range of bespoke clinical cohorts and sampling populations within local clinics and hospitals to facilitate our laboratory research.